botmetrics/botmetrics-rb/README.md

     $ gem install botmetrics-rb

-## Usage
+## Usage (Facebook)

-Log in to your [BotMetrics](https://getbotmetrics.com) account, navigate to "Bot Settings" and find out your Bot ID and API Key.
+Register your Facebook bot with [Botmetrics](https://getbotmetrics.com).
+Once you have done so, navigate to "Bot Settings" and find out your Bot ID and API Key.

 With that, you can initialize a `BotMetrics::Client`: